Loripes95/website/content/post/RFB_Research_Insight/index.md

 title: 'New RFBerlin Research Insight on "Duration Dependence in Finding a Job: Applications, Interviews, and Job Offers"'

 # Summary for listings and search engines
-summary: 'My paper "Duration Dependence in Finding a Job: Applications, Interviews, and Job Offers" (joint with Rafael Lalive, Aderonke Osikominu, Jeremy Zuchuat, and Josef Zweimüller) is featured in the Research Insights series by Rockwool Foundation Berlin.
+summary: 'My paper _Duration Dependence in Finding a Job: Applications, Interviews, and Job Offers_ (joint with Rafael Lalive, Aderonke Osikominu, Jeremy Zuchuat, and Josef Zweimüller) is featured in the Research Insights series by Rockwool Foundation Berlin!
 You can read the Research Insight [here](https://www.rfberlin.com/research-insights/why-job-finding-gets-harder/).'

 # Link this post with a project
 # projects: []